🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 They're just bad at math.

-They're well they're they're bad at the maths you're right.
+Well, they're bad at the maths.

 I'm describing a belief system, not necessarily ascribing to every point along the way.

-Rapture, at some point, there is some interval potentially or immediately, but it is not required to be immediately.
+Rapture at some point, there is some interval potentially or immediately, but it is not required to be immediately.

-You get people to buy into this idea this person I brought peace and now we have people we have to get rid of otherwise we will never have peace that kind of thing it's the othering that happens again.
+You get people to buy into this idea, this person, I brought peace, and now we have people we have to get rid of.

-And then the last three and a half years is really the Great Tribulation that you hear a lot about.
+And then the last three and a half years is really the great tribulation that you hear a lot about.

 So that's the rough kind of eschatology of the rapture.

-So when you predict the rapture you're not necessarily predicting the second coming of Christ you're just predicting when the rapture is going to happen.
+So when you predict the rapture, you're not necessarily predicting the second coming of Christ.

 Those two can be a little separated.

-I like the very best arguments to be able to kind of talk through so he he has probably a different view.
+I like the very best arguments to be able to kind of talk through.

 So I've got questions.

-Not a debate questions.
+Not a debate.

 Good questions.